-Percocet is a commonly prescribed opioid painkiller made from a combination of oxycodone and acetaminophen.
-It’s used as a pain-relieving drug to manage acute and chronic pain issues , such as back pain, post-surgical pain, or pain due to an accident.
-Drug tests for Percocet check for the presence of oxycodone in the body, using the following tests:
+Percocet is a commonly-prescribed opioid painkiller made from a combination of short-acting oxycodone and acetaminophen.
+It’s used as a pain-relieving drug to manage acute and chronic pain issues, such as back pain, post-surgical pain or pain due to an accident.
+However, it is an addictive drug classified as a Schedule II controlled substance by the Drug Enforcement Administration.

 How Long Will Percocet Show on a Drug Test?

 Drug tests do not routinely test for acetaminophen.
 However, the oxycodone component of Percocet may show up in drug tests for varying amounts of time, depending on what is being tested.

 In urine tests, the oxycodone component of Percocet, as well as its breakdown product noroxycodone, can be found for up to 3 days.
 Urine sample tests are common for oxycodone due to their convenience and relatively long testing window.

 Percocet can be found in the blood and plasma.
 The half-life of oxycodone in plasma is between 3 and 6 hours, so oxycodone and its metabolite noroxycodone are present in blood for between 15 and 30 hours.
 Blood samples may be used if a person is unconscious or unable to provide a urine sample.

 Opioid-containing drugs like Percocet can be found in saliva for up to 2 days.
 Some police departments may utilize saliva tests due to the convenience of roadside testing.